Bryan Rekar: Kansas City Royals

 In 2002, he signed a deal with the Kansas City Royals.
 Rekar only made 2 starts with the Royals, allowing 12 runs in those starts.
-After that, he was released from his contract and signed a minor league deal with his former club the Rockies, for which he latched on for the rest of that 2002 season.
+After that, he was traded his former club the Rockies, for which he pitched on for the rest of that 2002 season.

 Independent league

 Rekar pitched for the Long Island Ducks for 2 years, compiling an 11–8 record.